 13-14.
-Canon and Fugue .- MR. Wood,
+Strict Composition.-Mr. Wood.

 Two hours per week, both semesters.
 Tuesday and Friday.
-8:30 A. M. Prerequisite. courses 9-10.
+8:30 a. m.
+Prerequisite, courses 9-10.

 Proficiency in pianoforte or organ playing is necessary.

 This course consists of the analysis and composition of the advanced forms of polyphonic music, and requires a command of the technique of harmony and counterpoint.
 It is a necessary preparation for the larger and freer forms of composition.
-The treatises by Prout and Jadassohn are used.

 15-16.
-Composition .- MR. WOOD.
+Free Composition.-Mr. Wood.

 Two hours per week, both semesters.
-Tuesday and Thursday, 11:00 A. M. Prerequisite, courses 9 to 12.
+Tuesday and Thursday, 11:00 a. m.
+Prerequisite, courses 9 to 12.